davidenoch/npp-usermanual/document-properties.md

-A document has certain characteristics in the way its stored on your hard-disk.
+A document has certain characteristics in the way it's stored on your hard-disk.
 These following subjects control some of those aspects.

 Note: both the default Newline format and the encoding of new files can be set, see New document settings for more details.